d365collaborative/ax2012.tools/docs/Import-AxModelV2.md

 ```

 ### -NoOptimize
-Switch to instruct the cmdlet to skip the optimization on import
+Instruct the cmdlet to skip the optimization on import

 This makes sense if you are import more than 1-2 AX 2012 models at the same time